Food Chain (Adventure Time): Production

 "Food Chain" was written, storyboarded, and directed by noted Japanese animator Masaaki Yuasa, with Yuasa's longtime associate Eunyoung Choi serving as the episode's creative director.
 The entirety of the episode was animated by Science SARU, Yuasa and Choi's Tokyo-based studio.
 In an interview with The Mary Sue, Kent Osborne, head of story for Adventure Time, revealed how the episode came to be.
 After Adventure Time had become a mainstream success, Cartoon Network allowed the show's producers to experiment with guest animators and directors.
 The first episode to be entirely helmed by someone new was season five's "A Glitch Is a Glitch", animated by David OReilly.
 After the series was renewed for a sixth season, the network agreed to let the producers approach Yuasa.
 Once asked, Yuasa agreed to work on the episode, and he traveled to Los Angeles, where he pitched his ideas about an episode centered entirely around the concept of the food chain, using "big beautiful watercolor illustrations" to express his ideas.

 The episode also guest stars Regular Show storyboard artist Minty Lewis as the caterpillar Erin.
 Lewis has had limited experience with voice acting (she plays the role of Eileen on Regular Show), but in an interview with Newsarama, she expressed her surprise at being asked to voice a character for "Food Chain": "Having never done any voice acting besides Regular Show, I was very surprised to get a call asking me to do a voice on Adventure Time."
 Lewis and the other cast members of Adventure Time recorded their lines with coaching from Yuasa, his translator, and the director.
-Unusually, the storyboard for "Food Chain" had been drawn and written out in a vertical, rather than horizontal format, as is common in the anime industry.
-In addition, the storyboard had been entirely written out in Japanese and then translated into English.
+Unusually, the storyboard for "Food Chain" had been drawn and written out in a vertical, rather than horizontal format, as the storyboard had been entirely written out in Japanese and then translated into English.
 Minty noted that "it seemed like [the producers of Adventure Time] put a lot of trust in Masaaki Yuasa to make something amazing without really understanding what he was doing until he was done."